 e) Consulting and Monitoring of Investor-Negotiations

 We have access to a wide range of commercial properties, particularly in the agricultural/rural sector.
 To potential investors we offer a broad portfolio of properties in attractive growth markets.
 The acquisition of a larger commercial property should always be well planned and carried out diligently – transactions of a major scale do not “happen overnight”.
 A very sensitive area concerns the flawless communication between International investors and Brazilian proprietors.
 Both groups usually are characterized by significant (cultural) differences, especially in terms of business practices and habits.
-Brazilian „rules of the game“ are not always easy to understand for non-Brazilians.
+Brazilian „rules of the game“ are not always simple to understand for non-Brazilians.
 We assist and advise investors on the way up to the completion of the the transaction.
-We offer the following services:
+Our services thus include:

 - Translation and Interpretation (English / Portuguese / German)